 Consideration has to move as per the desire of the promisor.

-Consideration may move from the promisee to another person.
+Consideration may move from the promise to another person.

 Consideration might be in the past, present, or future.